Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Results: Real World Events

-Finally, we turn to the Philippines in March.
-As with India, we discovered this event from our data, and it shows what we believe was Covid-related work-from-home in the Philippines.
+Our third case study examines the Philippines in March.
+This event is a true-positive, but unlike Wuhan, we \emph{discovered} this event from our data, then confirmed it with news reports.

-\autoref{fig:global_2020-03-19} shows our 2x2\,degree grid of changes on 2020-03-19.
-We see a light red cell in Manila (at 14N,120E) with a sudden large drop in network usage---about 24\% of the 344 change-sensitive blocks, as confirmed in \autoref{fig:summary_line_chart_14N_120E}.
-This date is shortly after Manila's lockdown on 2020-03-15~\cite{Metro1}.
-This lockdown was extended to the island of Luzon on 2020-03-17.
+\autoref{fig:global_2020-03-17} shows a geographic map of downward changes on 2020-03-17.
+We see a large, medium-blue circle in Manila (at 14N, 120E) showing a large change on this date.
+The timeline \autoref{fig:summary_line_chart_14N_120E} confirms that 10.5\% (90 of 854) change-sensitive blocks show changes on 2020-03-17, the largest of 2020h1.
+This date is shortly after Manila's lockdown beginning on 2020-03-15 and extended to the island of Luzon on the 17th~\cite{Metro1}.

-We consider this event to be a true positive of Covid-19-induced work-from home, detected by our algorithm.
-It confirms our ability to discover changes that correspond to Covid-related events.